What Defines Gardening?

 In tropical climates, gardeners must contend with high heat, humidity, and intense rainfall.
 It is important to choose plants that are adapted to these conditions and provide proper irrigation and shade.
 Pest and disease management can also be a challenge in tropical regions.

-See also What Should I Garden For Beginners?
+See also What Does The Garden Symbolize?

 Temperate Climate